 Raynier van Egmond is an IT professional with more than 25 years of ICT development and design expertise in financial and manufacturing industries and research.
 He has been involved in the XBRL community since its inception in 1999, and he's been an active participant in development of the XBRL standard.
 Raynier contributed to and coauthored several parts of the XBRL specification and best-practices definitions.
 He managed development and deployment of XBRL solutions worldwide for the private, public, and nonprofit sector and national governments.
 He was the architect of the final version of the Dutch government Netherlands 2008 taxonomy and consulted as technical manager for the project responsible for quality assurance and its deployment.
-Raynier now works on developing XBRL solutions for the corporate social responsibility auditing process, with special interest in Triple Bottom Line accounting, and for the public sector information-supply chain management.
-Raynier is a software architect for Edgar Online, Inc.
+Most recently he has defined the Medical Protocol Markup Lanaguage using XBRL to support a proof of concept application of XBRL in the Healthcare industry.
+Raynier is currently the CEO of XBRL Consulting Partners LLC.